Monasterio de Piedra: History

 His son, Juan Federico Muntadas, shaped the park by making changes to paths and walkways and planting.
 Closest to the circuit of the 19th-century Spanish spas, and aware of the responsibility of conserving the landscape and the precarious state of the monastery, Campeny bought the abandoned monastery and its surroundings, and tried several viable businesses.
 These include a spa, a hotel and a salmon farm.
 In 1860, after discovering the Iris cave, it was opened to the public.
 In 1867, he created the first fish farm in Spain, and naturalized brown trout and Iberian crayfish in the waters of the Piedra River.
 Subsequently, in 1886, the Fisheries Centre of the Monasterio de Piedra was ceded to the Spanish Government.
 The center continues today to have rivers full of species for reforestation.
 The result of these activities is the garden that we know today was declared "Paraje Pintoresco Nacional" in 1940.

 Don Juan Federico Muntadas, founder and architect of the park, naturalized several salmonid species in the Piedra River.
 He explored the existing caves, cleaned and opened a path, and brought beautiful tree species, bearing a spa to the condition and use of medicinal waters spas of the era.

 The church has three naves and its transept is very spoiled, especially the vaults, which fell completely following the abandonment bound by the confiscation.
 The Monasterio de Piedra is accessed by a medieval wall that stands as the medieval watchtower.
 The monastery's construction progressed in three architectural stages: Gothic (13th century), Renaissance Gothic (16th century) and Classical-Baroque (18th century).

 The five apses with the semicircular central are important parts of the head.
 The western gate is well preserved, despite the shabby facade.
 It has the looks of a late Romanesque style, with pointed arches and teeth of a saw, much like other Cistercian monasteries.

-The faculty is decidedly Gothic, with vaults and arches of great simplicity.
-The Chapter of the Monasterio de Piedra is probably very valuable, especially after its exemplary restoration that has returned all its glory.
+The faculty has vaults and arches of great simplicity.
+The Chapter of the Monasterio de Piedra was restored and returned its original likeness.

-It has a square.
 The vaults are ribbed pillars with multiple columns in the center (with traces of original paint) and supports the walls in the form of brackets.
 It is also has a dramatic faculty room with double lancet arches and pointed eyepiece multitude of elegant columns with vegetable-based "crochets."

 Other preserved units that one should not fail to see are the monks kitchen, the refectory and the Cilla.